Resources for Doctors

 Medical English help

-We have mixed up all the articles (a, an, the) in the text below, try and find the correct place for each one..
+We have mixed up all the irregular verbs in the text below, try and find the correct place for each one..

 Read the article